cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Taxonomies for Confluence

+### Frequently asked questions

+See [Frequently Asked Questions](/taxonomies-for-confluence-faq) for questions about using existing controlled vocabularies, taxonomies and thesauri with Confluence, dealing with several user groups using different terms for the same concept, and implementing faceted classification.

 ### Getting started

 Start with the development or adoption of an existing controlled vocabulary, taxonomy or thesaurus using SKOS.